radius-project/blog/radblog/content/posts/2025/radius-resource-types-ai/index.md

  Platform engineers work behind the scenes crafting the resource catalog and Recipes that transform abstract developer requests into concrete cloud/platform resources while maintaining the application contract.

+{{< image src="images/platformeng-interface.png" alt="Screenshot of platform engineering experience" width="70%">}}

+Platform engineers define the schema definition for the `aiModels` resource type, specifying the parameters developers can use to request AI services.
+They then implement Recipes that translate these requests into infrastructure code using Bicep or Terraform.
+Recipes use the input context provided by the developer to provision the necessary resources and return output values in a standardized format that Radius can inject into the application.

 **The Kubernetes Recipe** - When a developer requests a `TinyLlama` model, the Kubernetes Recipe deploys a containerized service that downloads the `tinyllama` model binary, configures authentication, and outputs the necessary values needed for the application to connect